Becoming You With Julie

 Instructions

-• Strain the contents from the blender through the nut bag into the large bowl.
+• Strain the mixture through a nut milk bag into a large bowl or serving pitcher.

 Video